-Students should be asked to pack away and stand quietly behind their chairs to await an orderly dismissal, when the room is tidy and uniform has again been checked.
+Students should be asked to pack away and await an orderly dismissal, when the room is tidy and uniform has again been checked.

 Around School

 All staff are corridor teachers and as such are responsible for challenging poor behaviour choices around the School.
 Staff should be aware of and note any problems around the site.
 They should encourage students to move quickly and quietly in corridors by reminding them of the need to be orderly.
 Teachers should be in the corridor, outside the classroom at the change of lesson, wherever possible, supervising students generally and awaiting the arrival of their group.